 In addition to superior staff, the best hardware stores somehow manage

 to stock just about everything their customers need and organize this amazing

 jumble of products so customers and staff can find them.

-Luckily, many hardware stores in the Twin Cities area meet the challenge
+Luckily, many hardware stores in the Bay Area meet the challenge and receive

 Knowledgeable staff can help with almost every problem.